-This document provides excerpts of health disparities and health equity contract language from Medicaid Managed Care (MMC) contracts from eight states—Kentucky, Michigan, Minnesota, North Carolina, Ohio, Oregon, Virginia, Washington—and the District of Columbia as well as the contract for California’s Health Exchange, Covered California.
-The criteria for inclusion in this compendium were contracts that explicitly addressed health disparities and/or health equity.
+This resource provides excerpts of health disparities and health equity language from Medicaid managed care (MMC) contracts and requests for proposals (RFPs) from 17 states and the District of Columbia.
+The criteria for inclusion in this compendium are contracts and RFPs that explicitly address health disparities and/or health equity.
 Website links to the full contracts are included where available.

 On Monday, September 28, State Health and Value Strategies hosted a webinar on the Buying Value suite of resources to support state use of performance measures as they assess and improve value with managed care plans and accountable provider entities.
 Buying Value consists of two free Excel-based tools.
 The Buying Value Measure Selection Tool assists states, employers, consumer organizations and providers in creating and maintaining aligned quality measure sets.
 The Buying Value Benchmark Repository is a database of non-HEDIS measures in use by state purchasers and regional health improvement collaboratives, and associated performance data for benchmarking purposes.

 This issue brief describes select policy and strategy levers that Medicaid agencies can employ to improve maternal health outcomes and address outcome disparities in five areas: coverage, enrollment, benefits, models of care, and quality improvement.
 In some cases, the Medicaid agency will be responsible for implementing these policies; in other cases, the Medicaid agency can lead collaboration with other state agencies such as the public health department or the state marketplace.

 How States Can Use Measurement as a Foundation for Tackling Health Disparities in Medicaid Managed Care